-Who can be a Messengers of Peace Hero?
+Who is eligible to be a Messengers of Peace Hero?

 Heroes are selected based on the following criteria

-- Projects must have taken place (or be currently ongoing) in the last 24 months
+- Projects must have taken place in the last 24 months or be ongoing

 - Demonstrated participation of the Scout or Scout group in the development and implementation of the project or action